Rich455/Comparative-Analysis-of-Drug-Resistant-and-Drug-Sensitive-Mycobacterium-tuberculosis-Genomes-for-Mot/README.md

 ###  Project Overview

 This project compares two strains of *Mycobacterium tuberculosis* to understand the genetic basis of drug resistance.
+Source of the genomes data is National Library of the Medicine.

 - **Drug-sensitive strain:** *Mycobacterium tuberculosis* H37Rv
 - **Drug-resistant strain:** *Mycobacterium tuberculosis* SCAID 320.0